Zhe Lim

 • Plans initiated to scale the tool to other functions across the organisation

 My role: Identified the opportunity, scoped the solution, built and deployed the tool.
-This was a self-initiated value-add delivered outside my contracted scope.
+Self-initiated value-add delivered outside contracted scope.

 Side Project